Neena Raj Sep 19, 2025

 • Evaluating vendor and contract performance for compliance and efficiency

-Skills Required for Procurement & Contracts Officer Role
+Skills Required for the Procurement & Contracts Officer Role

 • Strong knowledge of sourcing strategies and vendor selection processes